For people who love languages

 With increasing numbers of EAL students in British schools and migrants often concentrated into pockets around the country, is it time for to view ESOL as a valid secondary subject?
 This session details a case study of a secondary school in Peterborough with a majority first generation EAL students and how the introduction of ESOL teaching is improving progress and behaviour.
 The seminar will cover the academic model and how it is informing EAL research within the school, particularly in the education of Roma students.
 Presented by Jane Driver, Assistant Principal at Queen Katharine Academy in Peterborough and strategic lead for EAL, Literacy and International Education.
 Creator of MFL projects the Foreign Language Spelling Bee and Translation Bee.

 Presentation of lots of different engaging, interesting, up-to-date strategies to make all your students enthuse in your classroom and enjoy learning a language.
-Presented by Jennifer Wozniak, Lead Practitioner for T&L and Specialist Leader in Education in MFL at Broughton High School in Lancashire with wide experience of teaching French from KS1 to KS4.
+Presented by Jennifer Wozniak, Assistant Headteacher for Teaching and Learning and Specialist Leader of Education in T&L and MFL at The Hollins in Lancashire with wide experience of teaching French from KS1 to KS4.
 Jennifer will offer practical ideas for speaking, writing, listening and reading skills to prepare students to achieve their best with confidence, and help with progression from KS3 to KS4.
 Activities can easily be adaptable to KS2.

 Do you teach a language in a primary school?
 Do you have a strategy, an activity or a display that you could share with others?
 This quick-fire session provides opportunities for primary teachers teaching all languages to share expertise and experience.
 Each speaker will have up to 5 minutes and can use projection facilities if they bring a USB stick.
 The session will be chaired by Catherine Cheater.